 This is not an all-inclusive list.
 For example, some students who struggle with visual spatial awareness have trouble with personal space, may bump into things or stumble on curbs or steps.
 They may easily become physically lost, or often lose their place in books or on tests.
 They may have trouble seeing the big picture, focusing too much on the details.

 Visual spatial awareness challenges are also not the only reason students may have trouble with spelling, or tracking, or sequencing.

-That said, if you know of suspect that a child has weak visual spatial skills, you can help strengthen these skills in a number of ways.
+That said, if you know or suspect that a child has weak visual spatial skills, you can help strengthen these skills in a number of ways.
 I offer just a few suggestions below.

 - Consider helping your child learn to subvocalize.
-If a task requires multiple steps, students can quietly or internally say the steps until the task is complete.
+If a task requires multiple steps in a specific order, students can quietly or internally say the steps until the task is complete.

 - Checklists may help highly disorganized students gather their materials at the beginning or end of the day.

 - For students who skip lines, easily lose their place while reading, and/or habitually reverse numbers, letters and words, take a look at How to Help Children Strengthen Visual Tracking Skills, and Why for added support.

 - For students who struggle with sequencing such as remembering phone numbers, spelling words in the proper order, or even remembering the order of the alphabet, visual sequential memory activities may help.